de-mux/Moon-Pi-2/README.md

 Once you've got it all set up, remember that when the Pi boots, it'll only run for a few minutes before shutting itself down.
-So if you realize you need to fix or tweak something, you'll need to be sure to SSH into the PI and avail yourself of `pkill` before the script stops.
+So if you realize you need to fix or tweak something, you'll need to be sure to SSH into the PI and run `touch ~/noshutdown` before the script completes.
+The script will detect the presence of `~/noshutdown` and disable auto-shutdown.
+Don't forget to remove the file when you're done debugging.

 #### Setup Software